Credit scorecards: Artificial intelligence/machine learning based credit scoring model

-Types of Scorecards:
+Types of Scorecards

 Application Scorecard - This is used when a customer applies for a new loan.
 This type of scorecard predicts if a customer will default on the loan.
 Here the type of data that is used mainly comes from historical loan applications and if the customer has any existing loan then that data is extracted from one of the credit bureaus.
 If for example, the product that is getting launched is new then in that case data is taken is credit bureaus.
 This type of scorecard helps the business to make automated, accurate, and consistent decisions on whether to approve, review or decline an applicant.
 Some of the advantages of this type of scorecard are that the organization can automate the whole decision-making process which in turn reduces the turnaround time of the underwriting process.
 It also provides the business to make data-backed and accurate decisions.

 Behavioral Scorecard - This is used in predicting if an existing customer who has a loan is going to default.
 Here the data includes the customer's transactional details as well as Bureau-related information.
 This type of scorecard is also used as an alternate credit score for internal purposes of the institute along with the credit score obtained from the credit bureau.
 This type of scorecard is also used for identifying the bank's most valuable customers.

 Collection Scorecard - This is used to predict customers' responses to different strategies for collecting owed money.
 The data involved here is similar to the Behavioural scorecard.
 When a bank decides to lend credit to its customers or if they decide to extend credit to its existing customers, they would need to assess the probability of those customers being able to comfortably repay the loan amount.
 Here it is important to consider that customers' circumstances may also change over time and to maintain a good relationship with their clients, the bank would need to offer appropriate support.
 It is important for the organization to identify and prioritize the accounts that need collections because it plays a vital role in controlling bad debt.
 Deciding the frequency and channel for communication can become difficult in creating a balance in treating customers fairly.
 This scorecard helps in identifying customers who require less interaction.
 Some of the advantages of using collection scorecards are creating a streamlined and efficient collection process, the ability to offer a better customer experience without hurting sentiments, and improving recovery rates.

+Developments in credit scoring

 Naeem Siddiqi discusses some important points regarding the increased use of scorecards and processes that were used in the past vs now.

 Some points that increased the use of scorecards include: